 Data generation and its growth rate is an abrupt process these days and will grow exponentially with each passing day.
 Users on the internet can enjoy abundant services and information in ecommerce websites, electronic newspapers, blog & social networks.
 Although this data is available for its consumption by users, quite an amount of time is spent retrieving this information and processing it.
 This has favoured the research in several fields such as web scrapping.
 Web scraping, a process of extracting useful information from HTML pages, which is the main formatting tool of information on the internet today.
 Web scraping is a hot topic in today’s perspective, and it has multi faced applications.
 But two of the most important utilities of scraping are information retrieval for personal usage and for analytical purposes.

 In this project, the aim is to do a survey of personalized information retrieval for statistical purposes, a specialized and crucial subsection of information retrieval and propose a system that will do this job on behalf of user.
-The proposed system will solve the above-mentioned problem by searching the web pages for the relevant information and extracting the information that is relevant to the users context.
-Methods that are choosed for information retrieval as Web Scraping, a technique that is extremely popular and is proven to have multi-domain usage these days.
-The proposed system is currently limited to Pakistani news websites only.
+The proposed system will solve the above-mentioned problem by searching the web pages for the relevant information and extracting the information that is relevant to the user’s context.
+Methods that are chosen for information retrieval as Web Scraping, a technique that is extremely popular and is proven to have multi-domain usage these days.
+The proposed system is currently limited to Pakistan’s news websites only.